Is Your Favorite Player Overperforming? How to Spot Regression in Baseball

 NUT vs xNUT: The Baseball Nut Way

 This is where NUT Score comes in.
 On every player page in Baseball Nut, you'll find an Expected vs Actual section in the Season tab.
-It shows the player's current NUT alongside their xNUT β what their NUT Score would be if their batted balls and pitches had produced the outcomes Statcast expected.
+It shows the player's current NUT alongside their xNUT — what their NUT Score would be if their batted balls had produced the expected outcomes.
+It works for hitters (using xwOBA) and pitchers (using xwOBA-against).

 A big gap between NUT and xNUT is the clearest signal that a player's production isn't sustainable.
 Baseball Nut does the interpretation for you with a plain-English verdict: